tymyrddin/red-crypt/source/docs/rsa/oracle.md

 ![RSA Oracle](../../_static/images/oracle2.png)

-4. Copy the resulting plaintext and use it to decrypt `n`
+4. Copy the resulting plaintext and use it to decrypt $n$

 ## Resources